kyoungho/openfmb-dds-demo/README.md

 - openfmb-dds-loadpublisher.
 This component contains the load publisher simulator.
 - openfmb-dds-hmi.
 This component contains the driver for the Web UI.

 Maven project files are available for the different components.
+Before building the RTI DDS jar file needs to be added to maven.
+This is done as follow:
+`mvn install:install-file -Dfile=$NDDSHOME/lib/java/nddsjava.jar -DgroupId=RTI -DartifactId=DDS -Dversion=5.3.0 -Dpackaging=jar`

-In order to build you must first build the openfmb-dds-common project followed by openfmb-dds-simulator, openfmb-dds-loadpublisher, and openfmb-dds-hmi.
+The maven project files are setup to use the RTI DDS jar file.
+The build order is openfmb-dds-common project followed by openfmb-dds-simulator, openfmb-dds-loadpublisher, and openfmb-dds-hmi.

 ```
 cd openfmb-dds-common